erichson/spca/README.md

 Example: Sparse PCA
 ********************

 One of the most striking demonstrations of PCA are eigenfaces.
 The aim is to extract the most dominant correlations between different faces from a large set of facial images.
 Specifically, the resulting columns of the rotation matrix (i.e., the eigenvectors) represent `shadows' of the faces, the so-called eigenfaces.
 Specifically, the eigenfaces reveal both inner face features (e.g., eyes, nose, mouth) and outer features (e.g., head shape, hairline, eyebrows).
 These features can then be used for facial recognition and classification.

-In the following we use the downsampled cropped Yale face database B. The dataset comprises 2410 grayscale images of 38 different people, cropped and aligned, and can be loaded as
+In the following we use the down-sampled cropped Yale face database B. The dataset comprises 2410 grayscale images of 38 different people, cropped and aligned, and can be loaded as

 ```r
 download.file("https://github.com/erichson/data/raw/master/R/faces.RData", "faces.RData")